-Claremont School of Theology has cross-registration agreements with Claremont Lincoln University; Claremont Graduate University (CGU); the Academy of Jewish Religion, California (AJRCA); and the University of the West (UW).
+Claremont School of Theology has cross-registration agreements with Claremont Graduate University (CGU); the Academy of Jewish Religion, California (AJRCA); and the University of the West (UW).
 All cross-registration courses are billed by the student's "home school" at that school's rates.
 Financial aid is available for all cross-registered courses.
 These agreements apply to regularly-scheduled courses, not Directed Studies.
 The dates as well as the courses offered by the Academy of Jewish Religion and the University of the West are posted on the CST website.
-Since the Academy of Jewish Religion is on a trimester system and has different beginning times to their trimesters, students should carefully consult the academic calendar.
+Since these schools may have different beginning and end times, students should carefully consult the academic calendar of the school in which they are enrolling.